Right to Buy Mortgages

 How to apply for the scheme and get a mortgage

-• Applying for Right to Buy: You’ll need to submit a Right to Buy application form (RTB1 notice) to your landlord in the first instance.
-They then have 4 weeks to say yes or no, and they must give a reason if they turn you down.
-If your landlord approves your application they will then calculate your discount and send you an offer.
-They have 8 weeks to do this for freehold properties, and 12 weeks for leasehold.
-Once you’ve received their offer and calculation you have a further 12 weeks to decide for sure that it’s what you want to do.
-Your mortgage broker will be able to help guide you through the application to make sure you’ve included all the necessary information, ensuring there are no unnecessary delays.
+- Wait for a reply: Once you’ve sent off your application, your landlord has 4 weeks to say yes or no and must give a reason if they turn you down.
+If your landlord approves your application, they will calculate your discount and send you an offer.
+They have 8 weeks to do this for freehold properties and 12 weeks for leasehold.

-• Gathering all the necessary paperwork required for your mortgage application: Your broker will be able to help you download your credit reports, guide you through the application process and all the typical documents required – proof of income, recent bank statements, personal ID etc. You will also need to produce any documentation relating to your eligibility for the Right to Buy scheme.
+- Gathering all the necessary paperwork required for your mortgage application: You’ll need to gather all the typical documents required – proof of income, recent bank statements, personal ID, download your credit reports, etc. You will also need to produce any documentation relating to your eligibility for the Right to Buy scheme.
+A broker can help you with this if you need help.

 Mortgage eligibility criteria

-In addition to qualifying for the Right to Buy scheme, you will also separately need to meet your lender’s eligibility criteria to be able to secure your mortgage.
+In addition to qualifying for the Right to Buy scheme, you will also need to meet your lender’s eligibility criteria to be able to secure your mortgage.

 The process for a Right to Buy mortgage will be just as stringent as a standard application.
 First, your lender will look at affordability, using your income and financial commitments to set a limit on what you can borrow – typically 4.5 times your salary.